You get angry over the littlest things

 When researchers examined three years of Michigan hospital records to track the number of heart attacks that required stent insertions, they found that the frequency of these procedures fluctuated when Daylight Saving Time started and ended.
 On the Monday after “springing ahead” an hour, there was an 24 percent increase in heart attacks.
 (However, on the Tuesday after “falling back,” there were 21 percent fewer daily heart attacks).
 Since the total heart attack counts for those weeks were not drastically different from other weeks, researchers determined that the time changes didn’t necessarily make the heart attacks happen, but rather made them likely to occur sooner than they otherwise would have.
 This is probably due to disrupted sleep-wake cycles and increased stress at the start of a new week of work.
 Here are tricks to make the Daylight Saving switch less toxic to your heart.

 You live in an area with extreme temperatures

 Studies show that both extreme cold and extreme heat can put people at risk for heart attacks.
 Using data from cardiac patients in the Worcester Heart Attack Study, scientists found that exposure to temperatures lower than 17º F in the two days prior to a heart attack increased patients’ risk by 36 percent.
-Here’s how to trick your body into feeling warmer on frigid days.
 On the other end of the spectrum, British researchers found that once the temperature reaches 68º F, each increase of 1.8º F increased the risk of heart attack by 2 percent over the next one to six hours.
 On the first day of a hot spell, that risk jumps up to 6.5 percent per 1.8º F increase.
-These simple moves can help you keep cool on sweltering days.
+Learn what heart doctors do to protect their own hearts.